A Guantanamo Bay protest, with simulated water-boarding

 However, what he found was that “Of all forms of torture, asphyxiation was the strongest predictor of PTSD symptoms”.
 Asphyxiation is the main component of waterboarding.
 Other gruesome tortures, surprisingly, being hanged by the wrists,, electrical torture, and beating of the soles of the feet, were not predictive of PTSD symptoms.

 “Don’t tell me it doesn’t work — torture works,” Trump told a crowd early in last year’s campaign.
 “Okay, folks?
 Torture — you know, half these guys [say]: ‘Torture doesn’t work.’
-Believe me, it works.
+Believe

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.